A Robust Similarity Estimator: The Similarity Estimator

 The critical drawback of the sample correlation estimator, that may compromise both estimation and inference, is its notorious sensitivity to outliers and, more generally, to extreme observations.
 A popular example of a robust correlation measure is the Kendall rank correlation coefficient, or Kendall\textquoteright s tau coefficient (\citet{esscher1924method}, \citet{Kendall_1938}), given by

 The measure captures the strength of monotonic dependence between two variables by quantifying the relative frequency of sign-concordant/discordant pairs of observations.
-For elliptical distributions, it can be transformed to match the Pearson correlation via the Greiner's equality which links the correlation coefficient with the quadrant probabilities, $\rho=\sin\Bigl(\frac{\pi}{2}E\hat{\tau}\Bigl)$, see \citet{Greiner_1909}.
+For elliptical distributions, it can be transformed to match the Pearson correlation via the Greiner's equality which links the correlation coefficient with the quadrant probabilities, $\rho=\sin\Bigl[\frac{\pi}{2}\mathbb{E}(\hat{\tau})\Bigl]$, see \citet{Greiner_1909}.
 A similar alternative is the class of quadrant estimators of correlation which are based on the sample proportion of sign-concordant observations (see \citet{Sheppard_1899}, \citet{Kendall_1949}, \citet{Blomqvist_1950}, \citet{Hansen_Luo_2023}, etc.)

-The results in Proposition \ref{prop:P1} motivate an alternative estimator of statistical association that is based on the Fisher transformed similarity, $\phi_{r}$.
+The results in Proposition \ref{prop:T1} motivate an alternative estimator of statistical association that is based on the Fisher transformed similarity, $\phi_{r}$.
 For each observation $x_{t}$, $t=1,...,T$, we can construct the corresponding (local) empirical measure of similarity $\phi_{r,t}$, as given in \eqref{eq:phi_r}.
-In case $x_{t}$ are drawn from an elliptical distribution, and if the marginal variances of $x_{t}$ are homogeneous, it follows from Proposition \ref{prop:P1} that $\mathbb{E}\phi_{r,t}=\phi_{\rho}$.
+In case the scale parameters of $x_{t}$ are identical, it follows from Theorem \ref{prop:T1} that $\mathbb{E}\phi_{r,t}=\phi_{\rho}$.
 Therefore, $\phi_{r,t}$ is an unbiased and robust signal of the correlation coefficient, on the Fisher scale, and this naturally motivates suggesting the following moment-based estimator,

 In what follows, we will refer to $\hat{\gamma}$ as to the similarity estimator.
-In the elliptical case with homogeneous variances, the similarity estimator is i) a consistent and unbiased estimator of the Pearson correlation coefficient (in the Fisher scale), ii) has robust mean and robust sampling distribution that does not depend on $\rho$, iii) the sampling distribution is available via the characteristic function, for any $T$, allowing for exact inference on correlations.
-In a more general scenario, when variances of $x_{1}$ and $x_{2}$ may differ, the estimator $\hat{\gamma}$ can be treated as a standalone, robust measure of statistical association between the two random variables, and it retains an additional interpretation as a lower bound on the correlation coefficient $\rho$.
+In the elliptical case with homogeneous variances, the similarity estimator is i) a consistent and unbiased estimator of the linear correlation coefficient (in the Fisher scale), ii) has robust mean and robust sampling distribution that does not depend on $\rho$, iii) the sampling distribution is available via the characteristic function, for any $T$, allowing for exact inference on correlations.
+In a more general scenario, when scales of $x_{1}$ and $x_{2}$ may differ, the estimator $\hat{\gamma}$ can be treated as a standalone, robust measure of statistical association between the two random variables, and it retains an additional interpretation as a lower bound on the correlation coefficient $\rho$.